DataSharpAcademy/blog/2025_07_22_Tour-de-France/2025_07_22_Tour-de-France.md

 ### 3.1 Which City Has Been Visited Most Often?

-In this question, we aim to find the most visited city in Tour de France history.
+In this question, we aim to find the most visited city in the history of the Tour de France.
 Here, “visited” means either the starting city or the finishing city of a stage, as recorded in our `stages` table.

-This is a fun way to practice string splitting, counting, and sorting in R while building your instinct for checking results critically.
+This is a fun way to practice string splitting, counting, and sorting in R while developing your critical thinking skills for evaluating results.

 #### Step 1: Look at the Data